Freshwater-class ferry: Decline of the Manly ferries

 Concerns about the ongoing serviceability of the existing vessels led to a decision to modify the design of the Lady Wakehurst and Lady Northcott, then under construction for use on the inner harbour routes, so that they could be used as relief boats on the Manly run.
-On 27 August 1974 the public timetable was reduced to only require two ships.
+On 27 August 1974 the public timetable was reduced to require only two ships.
 The decision to modify the two Lady-class vessels proved fortuitous; as both North Head and Baragoola had to be sent for major overhauls, and the smaller ferries acted as relief ships while these works were carried out.

 During the naming ceremony for Lady Northcott on 11 February 1975, then-Liberal Minister for Transport Wal Fife announced that two new ferries would be introduced to the Manly service within three years.

 The Burness Corlett report

 First Fleet-class ferry Alexander passes Freshwater-class ferry Narrabeen.
 The Freshwater class are the largest ferries in the Sydney Ferries fleet.

 A study by maritime consultants Burness Corlett Australia was released in July 1976.
 It investigated the requirements of new vessels to replace North Head and Baragoola by 1978.
 Various configurations were considered, including conventional monohull, catamaran, hovercraft and hydrofoil.
 Planing ferries of both single and twin-hull configuration were rejected, as such a configuration cannot be double-ended and therefore would have required berthing stern-first.
 Hydrofoils were also rejected from consideration due to excessive cost and limited passenger capacity.
 Two options were selected for detailed investigation: monohull and twin-hull, both double-ended and having 1,200 passenger capacity.

 Detailed designs and blueprints were prepared for both options.
 The study recommended the selection of the twin-hull due to the higher service frequency achievable (due to the twin-hull's faster speed of 18 kn versus 14.5 kn), however the study noted that other than this, there was relatively little difference between the options.
 The twin-hull was designed with dimensions of 63 m length, 12.8 m beam, and 3.3 m draft, while the monohull design was 67 m length, 11.6 m beam, and 4.27 m draft.
 The wider beam of the twin-hull design would exceed the limits of the existing wharves at Circular Quay, and necessitate a reconfiguration of the wharves if selected.
 Burness Corlett were confident that the twin-hull option was the superior choice, due to service speed and stability through Sydney Heads, and so no model tests were performed for the monohull design.

 Burness Corlett predicted that either design would take approximately 21 months to construct, and that if the new ferries were to be introduced in 1978 as planned, an aggressive construction program would have to begin immediately, with tenders to be called no later than April 1976 (the report was not even released until three months after this date).